bonsaiviking/NfSpy/README.md

 * Write access is beta.
 It has worked in my tests on a handful of systems, but could use more testing.
 Because of this, NfSpy defaults to mounting ro.
 Specify the rw mount option to change this.
+  (nfspysh does not have a read-only mode.
+Tread carefully!)

 * NfSpy does not work with the standard lockd and statd services, which could cause problems with writing to files.
 For read-only, though, and most